pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 * If you type `cat sample-dwi-xc.bval`, you can see the b-values from all the gradients.
 The highest should be consistent across all cases, and should be a reasonable value (usually, these tend to be between 2000-3000).

 * If you type `cat sample-dwi-xc.bvec`, you can see the vectors from each gradient.
 There should be 73 lines and the three numbers (x,y,z vectors) for each gradient should roughly match between cases.
-If either there are not all of the gradients or the numbers don’t match in a case, the case is failed.
+If either there are not all of the gradients or the numbers don't match in a case, the case is failed.

 * Many of these fields can also be compared between all cases at once using a for loop.